Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 ## The VM

 Cuis runs on the [OpenSmalltalk VM](https://github.com/OpenSmalltalk/opensmalltalk-vm).
+VM sources live in that repository.

 Pre-built binaries for macOS, Linux, and Windows are included in `CuisVM.app/`.

 ## Contributing

-Read [CONTRIBUTING.md](CONTRIBUTING.md) and the [project wiki](https://github.com/gstn-caruso/Cuis-Smalltalk-Dev/wiki) before sending patches or PRs.
+Read [CONTRIBUTING.md](CONTRIBUTING.md) and the project wiki before sending patches or PRs.

 Short version: contributions must be under the MIT license and include a [Developer Certificate of Origin](DCO).
 Keep commits small and focused — structural cleanup and behavioral changes go in separate commits.